starseeker/stepmod_mirror/publication/part1000/CR00011/readme.txt

-NOTE NOTE: build.xml is modified to remove resources.
-Also this build does not include 3001.
 This directory contains files used to generate a Part 1000 change request package

 To build the change request package:

-1) Add the modules to be published to: publication_index.xml
+1) Add the modules, resources, or bo models to be published to: publication_index.xml

 2) Generate the ANT build file using ANT ant -buildfile buildbuild.xml